Tri-coupler geometries for achromatic nulling interferometry in the near-infrared

 Future designs aim to combine high exoplanet throughput, deep starlight attenuation, and non-degenerate sensing within a single integrated architecture.
-A complex integrated circuit is the goal of many astrophotonic projects, and these components will be used for beam combination, potentially after a photonic lantern or before an on-chip spectrometer, or both. \end{abstract*}
+This work provides a simulation suite for three tri-couplers.
+They can be selected based on robustness to common fabrication tolerances (the MMI), exoplanet throughput (the tapered tri-coupler), and/or the sensing performance (the tapered tri-coupler). \end{abstract*}